"There is no need to fear that which is nothing to us."

 Work

 You're laid off unexpectedly.
-This is a blow.
-But if you view your job title as "you", you're destroyed.
-If you view your character and skills as "you", you're simply a free agent looking for a new contract.
+The common error is believing that the job provides your security.
+If you view your job title as "you," you're destroyed.
+If you view your character and skills as "you," you're simply a free agent looking for a new contract.
 The layoff is "nothing" to your essential worth.
+They can take the salary, but they can't take your capacity to work.

 Leadership